Who We Are

 Guarantee of Funding

 The Field guarantees six years of support (tuition, stipend, and health insurance), including six years of summer support to all of our incoming Ph.D. students.
-The numbers vary slightly across years, but for 2023-2024 our standard Ph.D. stipend support includes a 9-month stipend of $32,494 plus summer support.
-For more information about stipends, go to the Graduate School Stipend Rates page.
-Students are supported by a variety of funding sources, including Teaching Assistantships or fellowships funded by Cornell University or by external sources.
-On average, students are supported for half of their program on Teaching Assistantships and half the time on fellowships, but there is considerable variation among students.
+The numbers vary slightly across years, but for 2024-2025 our standard Ph.D. stipend support includes a 9-month stipend of $33,930 plus summer support.

-Some graduate students are supported by Graduate Research Assistantships (GRA) in which they work with a faculty member on a grant-funded project, usually on a topic related to the student's own research program.
-The specific responsibilities of these research-focused positions vary depending on the type of work being pursued.
+Some graduate students are supported by Graduate Research Assistantships (GRA) in which they work with a faculty member on a grant-funded project focused on thesis or other degree-related research.

 Teaching and Coursework